EdDuarte/website/content/_index.md

 ## Ethos

-More than simply focusing on coding, I have always pushed myself to complete my tasks with a high standard of quality and polish, researching best practices and bleeding edge methods.
+More than simply focusing on coding, I have always pushed myself to complete my tasks with a high standard of quality and polish, applying best practices and researching bleeding edge methods.
 I am enthusiastic about re-thinking and over-thinking systems to achieve optimized solutions.

 Throughout the few years of academic and professional career I have had, I was